Maximally stretched laminations on geometrically finite hyperbolic manifolds: Preliminary results

 \item For any rectifiable path $\mathscr{C}$ in some subset $X$ of~$\HH^n$ and for any map $f : X\rightarrow\HH^n$,

 \end{enumerate} \end{remarks}

 Indeed, (1) follows from the fact that if the points $x,y,y',x'$ lie in this order, then $d(x,x')=d(x,y)+d(y,y')+d(y',x')$ while $d(f(x),f(x'))\leq d(f(x),f(y))+d(f(y),f(y'))+d(f(y'),f(x'))$ by the triangle inequality.
-To prove~(2), we note that any geodesic segment $[p,q]\subset X$ can be divided into finitely many subsegments, each contained in one of the open sets~$\mathcal{U}_t$; we use again the additivity of distances at the source and the subadditivity of distances at the target.
+To prove~(2), we just need to check that the right-hand side is an upper bound for $\Lip(f)$ (it is also clearly a lower bound).
+Any geodesic segment $[p,q]\subset X$ can be divided into finitely many subsegments, each contained in one of the open sets~$\mathcal{U}_t$; we use again the additivity of distances at the source and the subadditivity of distances at the target.
 Finally, (3) follows from the definition of the length of a path (obtained by summing up the distances between points of smaller and smaller subdivisions and taking a limit) and from the definition of the local Lipschitz constant.

-\begin{lemma} The ``local Lipschitz constant'' function $x\mapsto\Lip_x(f)$ is upper semicontinuous: for any converging sequence $x_k\rightarrow x$,
+\begin{lemma} The local Lipschitz constant function $x\mapsto\Lip_x(f)$ is upper semicontinuous: for any converging sequence $x_k\rightarrow x$,

 In particular, for any compact subset $K$ of~$X$, the supremum of $\Lip_x(f)$ for $x\in K$ is achieved on some nonempty closed subset of~$K$.
 Moreover, if $X$ is convex, then

 \end{lemma}

 \begin{proof} Upper semicontinuity follows from an easy diagonal extraction argument.
 The inequality $\Lip(f)\geq\sup_{x\in X} \Lip_x(f)$ is clear.
 The converse inequality for convex~$X$ follows from Remark~\ref{rem:pathlength}.(3) where $\mathscr{C}$ is any geodesic segment $[p,q]\subset X$. \end{proof}